Ricciarda Malaspina

 Ricciarda Malaspina (3 or 6 March 1497 – 13 or 16 June 1553) was an Italian noblewoman, who was marquise of Massa and lady of Carrara from 1519 to 1546, and again from May 1547 until her death in 1553.
-She was ultimately succeeded by her younger son Alberico I.
+She was ultimately succeeded by her younger son Alberico I Cybo-Malaspina.

 Biography

 Family and first marriage

 Born in Massa, she was the daughter of Antonio Alberico II Malaspina and Lucrezia d'Este.
 Her father in 1481 had become marquis of Massa and lord of Carrara, in condominium with his brother Francesco, whom however he soon ousted from power.
 Having no sons, Antonio Alberico, in violation of Salic law, named his first daughter, Eleonora, as heiress to his titles.
 Elenora was married to Scipione Fieschi, count of Lavagna, but she died in 1515.
 The following year Fieschi got married again, this time to his sister-in-law, Ricciarda.
 The marriage lasted for four years, until he too died, without male issue.

 In his renewed will Antonio Alberico established as his universal heir the future first-born son of Ricciarda, or, in the event of his predecease, Ricciarda's other sons in order of birth, or, in their absence, those of his fourth-born daughter Taddea, or in further absence and always respecting the order of birth, the male children of the daughters of the two princesses.
 Finally, should these leave no male issue either, the succession would pass to Antonio Alberico's grandnephews, Francesco and Ottaviano Malaspina, descendants of his brother Francesco.
 The Salic law in force in the territories of the Empire seemed thus in some way safeguarded, and Ricciarda was in the meantime named "lady and mistress and usufructuary and heiress of his [Antonio Alberico's] inheritance and assets, as long as she is of age to conceive and bear children".